 The View From Afar

 I first became acquainted with the words the ‘Soviets’ on the newly opened MI motorway in 1962.
 It was October the 24th, I was 8 years old and sitting on the back seat of my father’s Ford Cortina estate, my mother was sitting next to my father in the front.
 The cars in front of us slowed down, soon there was a line of them crawling along the hard shoulder, I couldn’t figure out why.
 So I asked why, and my father mumbled something about there being trouble.
 Normally, cars weren’t allowed to stop on motorways like this, people weren’t allowed onto it to sell newspapers, or anything for that matter.
 Newspapers were being sold right there on the motorway.
 The drivers were lowering their windows, paying and getting their copies.
 My father bought a copy of the Mirror, he usually bought the Telegraph.
 I didn’t understand what my father was saying to my mother, but it was something about Cuba and ships.
 They looked very serious, the atmosphere was sad, like at a funeral.
 They discussed right there in front of me whether they should get my brothers and sisters and go to Scotland or not, my mother said we’d be safer there.
 My father dismissed her comments and said it wouldn’t matter, the radiation would kill us anyway.
 My mother cast a worried look at me, put her hand in my knee and said don’t worry, everything will be alright, and they changed the subject, at least they tried to.
-‘Damn Soviets’ I heard my father say in Canadian accent, a few minutes later, then he added, quietly so that nobody could hear him, but we did.
-‘Goddam crazy like the Yanks’.
+‘Damn Soviets’ I heard my father say quietly in his Canadian accent a few minutes later, then he added, ‘Goddam crazy like the Yanks’.
 We drove to London in silence, the atmosphere was subdued, people looked frightened, but it all blew over a few days later.

 That was the first I heard about the Soviet Union.
 The world I was brought up in featured red on the world map – the large embroidery above my bed, but it didn’t show the communist countries, it showed the extent of the British empire in its heyday, which was only a decade or so before I was born in 1954.